ArduPilot/ardupilot_wiki/common/source/docs/common-vicon-for-nongps-navigation.rst

 Robotics labs commonly have an indoor flying facility using a Vicon indoor positioning system.
-These systems use infra-red cameras to give high rate (200Hz) position and attitude via a network connection.
+These systems use infra-red cameras to give a high rate (200Hz) position and attitude via a network connection.
 ArduPilot can use this positioning information for precise indoor flight.

 .. youtube:: XMb4MKi2HSQ
     :width: 100%